-GPs and Healthcare Professionals wishing to make a referral into Brightlife should email firstname.lastname@example.org or call our Social Prescribing Manager, Christine McMahon on 01606 884442
+GPs and Healthcare Professionals wishing to make a referral into Brightlife you should email firstname.lastname@example.org or call our Social Prescribing Manager, Christine McMahon on 01606 884442

 We know that loneliness and social isolation have a significant impact on the health and wellbeing of older people.

 The combined negative effects of loneliness and social isolation include everything from increased risks of dementia, mental health problems and falls, to increased recovery times, A&E admissions and GP visits.

 “Loneliness and social isolation are harmful to our health: research shows that lacking social connections is as damaging to our health as smoking 15 cigarettes a day.”